FranciscbP/SDI_Coursework/README.md

 # Software Design & Implementation Coursework (2021)

-Messaging App

-This repository contains the code for a messaging application that takes inspiration from the design of Discord.
+This repository contains the code for a Messaging App that takes inspiration from the design of Discord.
 With its visually appealing interface and seamless integration of multiple messaging channels, this app is designed to provide a modern and user-friendly communication experience.